sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

 #### 6. Output Images

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+I implemented this step using the **draw_image** function.

-Below i show the output of all test images.
+Below I show the output of all test images.

 ![alt text][image16]